ApprenticeAI/frapy/docs/topics/shell.rst

 .. _<base> tag: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base

-Available Scrapy objects
+Available Frapy objects
 ------------------------

-The Scrapy shell automatically creates some convenient objects from the downloaded page, like the :class:`~frapy.http.Response` object and the :class:`~frapy.Selector` objects (for both HTML and XML content).
+The Frapy shell automatically creates some convenient objects from the downloaded page, like the :class:`~frapy.http.Response` object and the :class:`~frapy.Selector` objects (for both HTML and XML content).